What is an air traffic controller?

 How to become an air traffic controller

-Step 1: Make sure you meet the FAA requirements
+Step 1: Meet the FAA requirements

-Step 2: Complete education requirements
+Step 2: Complete your education

-Step 3: Pass the qualifying tests
+Step 3: Pass the tests

 Step 4: Complete the FAA training course

-Step 5: Gain job experience
+Step 5: Gain experience

-Step 7: Continue learning about air travel
+Step 7: Keep learning

 How much do air traffic controllers make?